3 things to pay attention to when buying sports headphones

 This one is probably pretty obvious right?
 Water resistance is definitely the next very important factor when buying running or sports headphones in general.
 Somehow it even seems to be becoming a more important factor year by year, as the amount of precipitation is increasing and also everything indicates that the weather will be even more capricious in the future.

 In addition to easily surviving rainy conditions, headphones with IPX4 or higher water resistance standards are also sweat resistant.
 This is an important piece of information, especially for those who engage in high-intensity sports.
 If, for example, you are a regular attender of HIT exercises, the rain probably doesn't bother you, but you also need to think about water resistance against sweat.
-A very popular model for such occasions is definitely the Beats Powerbeats Pro (IPX4), which are headphones that, among other things, have a long battery life, which certainly comes in handy for long-distance runners.
+A very popular model for such occasions for sure Beats Powerbeats Pro (IPX4), which are headphones that, among other things, also have a long battery life, which is certainly useful for long-distance runners.

 The fit